KotaroTanabe/MyMahjong/README.md

  - [x] **10.
 Connect GUI state** – update React components to fetch the initial game, handle WebSocket events and send player actions.
 - [ ] **11.
 Provide a mock AI** – run a simple MJAI-compatible process through the
-  adapter with an interface that later swaps in Mortal.
+  adapter with an interface that later swaps in a stronger engine.
 - [ ] **12.
 Write end-to-end tests** – cover REST routes, WebSocket updates and basic
   GUI interactions.
  - [x] **13.
 Add `何切る問題` mode** – offer a practice scenario with a random seat wind